-By working with a media planner, a media buyer can understand where your advertising budget needs to be spent.
+By working with a media planner, a media buyer can understand where your online advertising budget needs to be spent.
 They will base this on the placements that generally receive the most engagement.

 There are a lot of trends that can affect ad availability.
 Media buyers stay on top of these trends and adjust accordingly.

 For example, they can negotiate ad placements into a contract if ad availability is scarce due to political campaigns, major sportings events, etc.

 There are various media buying tactics, some covered in this article, that can lead to conversions.
 However, it is up to the media planner and buyer to figure out which strategy is best for a specific brand.

 Because they have experience with the best practices to use for certain industries, they can apply these techniques to any brand they come across.

 A brand may run into multiple challenges because it did not hire a professional media buyer with experience.
 The most common challenges are: